-- You are allowed to post to the discussion board any non-working code you need help with, but you should post only as much as is necessary for your question. - Do not post working code until after the assignment due date. - When answering a posted question, please use pseudocode or give hints so the student will have the satisfaction (and learning reinforcement) of figuring out the solution for themselves. - Never be afraid to ask questions (on Piazza, to your TA, or to myself).
+- Please post your official questions about the course or assignments on Piazza.
+Use slack for more synchronous casual discussions/questions with the course members - You are allowed to post to the discussion board any non-working code you need help with, but you should post only as much as is necessary for your question. - Do not post working code until after the assignment due date. - When answering a posted question, please use pseudocode or give hints so the student will have the satisfaction (and learning reinforcement) of figuring out the solution for themselves. - Never be afraid to ask questions (on Piazza, to your TA, or to myself).
 You have the option on Piazza of posting anonymously (to classmates) if you wish.
-TA and instructor are not responsible to solve your assignment problems or debug/troubleshoot your code, but they are ready to help you as best as they can by providing guidance, hints, and suggestions. - Expect to receive an answer from your instructor/ TAs within one business day.
-If not, send us a reminder email. - Copy your instructor in all emails you are sending to your TAs. - When you are willing to help others on the discussion board and take pains to not make anyone feel like they asked a dumb question, you are reinforcing both your technical knowledge and your people skills, both of which are highly valued not just here, but out in the real world.
+TA and instructor are not responsible to solve your assignment problems or debug/troubleshoot your code, but they are ready to help you as best as they can by providing guidance, hints, and suggestions. - While your instructor mainly answers asynchronous questions on Piazza, you are still highly encouraged to use slack for more synchronous casual discussions/questions with the course members.

+- For your questions on piazza or asked via email, expect to receive an answer from your instructor/ TAs within one business day.
+If not, send us a reminder email. - Copy your instructor in all emails you are sending to your TAs. - When you are willing to help others on the discussion board or Slack and take pains to not make anyone feel like they asked a dumb question, you are reinforcing both your technical knowledge and your people skills, both of which are highly valued not just here, but out in the real world.